 Once the candidate receives a passing score on all three exams, GRMI will issue a CRM designation completion certificate.

-Note: Please allow up to eight to ten weeks for processing.
+Note: Please allow up to six weeks for processing of application materials.

 In order to maintain your CRM designation, membership in GRMI must remain current.
 To renew and continue your membership, you must submit your annual dues payment of $50 (USD).